 It's not always easy to switch to bilateral breathing but we know from the flood of feedback we had after last week's post that many of you have made the switch and are getting there nicely with it - well done to you!
 We call the process the 'Two Week Bilateral Hump' as it normally takes about 6 sessions - or two weeks - before bilateral starts to feel right.
 So give yourself a little time to adapt to breathing both ways.

-If bilateral breathing is so good, how come many elite swimmers and professional triathletes only breathe to one side when racing?
-Here are three key reasons:
+If bilateral breathing is so good, how come many elite swimmers and triathletes only breathe to one side when racing?
+Here's three key reasons:

 Conditions: Breathing away from chop, waves and blinding sunshine is very important in open water.
 This technique is well documented in triathlon magazines and makes perfect sense - no one wants a mouth full of water when they go to inhale!

 Drafting: Drafting can save you between 15 and 38% of your energy expenditure (Delextrat et al. 2003) and there are two ways of doing it.
 The first is to sit directly behind your competitor, the second way is to place yourself tight in to their side:

 This tight-alongside position can give you an even greater draft than sitting behind but you do have to be very close in.
 The key to getting so close is to only breathe towards the lead swimmer so you can judge the distance and follow their every move.

 Tactically: Watch very carefully and many of the world's elite pool swimmers will breathe every two strokes but then swap sides every length to keep an eye on their main rival.
 They do this so they can instantly respond to accelerations and attacks.